About the Heritage Fruits Society

 You can find our list of heritage apples here

-From February to May 2015 the Heritage Fruits Society will hold Working Bees at Petty's Orchard between 9am and 11 am on -
+The Heritage Fruits Society will hold Working Bees at Petty's Orchard between 9am and 12 noon on -

 * the first Sunday of every month